Austin Roe

-Austin Roe (March 2, 1748November 28, 1830) was a member of the Culper Ring, a successful spy network during the American War of Independence that was organized in 1778 by George Washington.
+Austin Roe (March 2, 1748 – November 28, 1830) was a member of the Culper Ring, a spy network during the American Revolutionary War that was organized in 1778 by George Washington.

 Early life

 Austin Roe was born March 2, 1748, in Port Jefferson, New York.
 He married Catherine Jones, and the couple had eight children.
 His great-grandson, Justus Roe, was the inventor of the modern day retractable carpenter's tape measure.

 Career

 Roe was the owner of a tavern in East Setauket.
 "Roe's Tavern" is an extant structure (now a privately owned residence) where George Washington stayed overnight during his 1790 tour of Long Island.

 Culper ring

 Background

-In December 1778, General George Washington's chief of intelligence—and Culper Ring spymaster Major Benjamin Tallmadge—recruited Jonas Hawkins as a clandestine courier to bring messages to Setuaket from New York City, where the group's leader, Abraham Woodhull was gathering information.
+In December 1778, General George Washington's chief of intelligence—and Culper Ring spymaster Major Benjamin Tallmadge—recruited Jonas Hawkins as a clandestine courier to bring messages to Setauket from New York City, where the group's leader, Abraham Woodhull was gathering information.
 From there, the coded correspondence could be relatively easily forwarded to Tallmadge.
 At first, the ring employed just Hawkins in the role, but by early summer, Roe had joined the group as an alternate rider, who would take messages the 55 mi between the group's two major centers of operation, Setauket, New York, and New York City.
 At the time, both cities were occupied by the British.